Saint Lucia Kings

-The Saint Lucia Kings (formerly known as St Lucia Stars and St Lucia Zouks) are the representative team of Saint Lucia in the Caribbean Premier League (CPL) of cricket.
+The Saint Lucia Kings, are the representative team of Saint Lucia in the Caribbean Premier League (CPL) of cricket.
 They were created in 2013 as one of the six teams for the inaugural season of the tournament.
 After minimal success in early seasons, the Kings won their first title in 2024, defeating the Guyana Amazon Warriors.
-They adopted their current moniker in 2021 after being acquired by the ownership of the IPL’s Punjab Kings.
+They adopted their current moniker in 2021 after being acquired by the ownership of the IPL's Punjab Kings.

 For the 2017 season, the franchise chose to rebrand under a new name and logo as the Saint Lucia Stars.
 In 2018, they finished fifth in Caribbean Premier League winning three out of their ten matches.
 In 2019, they finished fifth again and narrowly missed out on a semi-final spot.
 In both 2020 and 2021, Saint Lucia finished as runners-up.